 We are committed to creating a positive working environment where diversity is a strength – and where everyone is treated with dignity and respect and can be their best selves at work – and have become members of charters and groups to strengthen our efforts in this area.

 Middlesex is rated excellent by the GLA’s Healthy Workplace Charter Scheme and is an active member of the Healthy Universities network.
 Our work is to prevent work-related illness and injury and to assist staff to return to work after sickness absence.
-We are also a member of Business Disability Forum and a Disability Confident organisation.
+We are also a member of Business Disability Forum and have gained the highest Disability Confident Leader (level 3) status.
 This means that we are changing behaviour and cultures in our institution, networks and communities, and that we are reaping the benefits of inclusive recruitment practices.

 We also offer a range of support, activities and opportunities for students studying at Middlesex and can help students who have a specific support or wellbeing need to identify the right service for them.